 "My father," Clara broke in, "is being a bit modest.
 He was a Generalleutnant, a lieutenant general, and during the war he was assistant to the chief of the General Staff, Marshal von Hindenburg.
 And then he worked for Hindenburg when he became our President."

 "Well," said the Graf, "that all ended when Herr Hitler became the Chancellor.
-But although I now live a quiet life in a small castle in Bavaria—where we would be happy to have an American guest—I flatter myself that I am still remembered by a few people in Berlin..."
+But although I now live a quiet life in a small castle in Bavaria—where we would be happy to have an American guest—I flatter myself I am still remembered by a few people in Berlin..."

 We decided after an hour to continue our conversation over dinner, and the three of us walked into the old town to a place the Graf knew, Les Armures.
 I commented after we had sat down that both father and daughter were strong walkers.